 How do YOU eat pongal?

 I personally love pairing it with Spicy Coconut PODI.
 The pairing is quite incredible!
 We make this dish at home without fail on every Pongal day, with freshly-harvested (and hence fragile) rice.
 We make it on other days too, but the Pongal made on Pongal is a special childhood memory!

 What is Bisi Bele Bath and where is it from?

 Bisi bele bath is a one-pot meal with its origins in the state of Karnataka, India.
-It is said to have originated in the Mysore Palace and it took 100 years for the dish to come out from the place and another 200 years to spread across the state of Karnataka (according to Wikipedia!).
+It is said to have originated in the Mysore Palace and it took 100 years for the dish to come out from the place and another 200 years to spread across the state of Karnataka (wiki).

 How do YOU eat Bisi Bele Bath?

 I've grown up eating this dish since I was a kid!
 It was a lazy sunday meal at home.
 My parents loved chucking a whole bunch of vegetables into this mix, but also pair with serve it with some potato chips on the side.
 I love this combination :)